Musicals101.com

 Paper Mill has poured $2.5 million into this production, and every penny shows.
 Michael Anania's sets capture the tawdry and terrifying atmosphere of war-torn Southeast Asia, the costumes by Ray Delle Robbins and Gail Baldoni strike all the right visual notes, and F. Mitchell Dana's lighting is picture perfect.
 Darren Lee's effective choreography respects the spirit of the original staging while taking a fresh approach to many key scenes.
 For example, "The American Dream" no longer involves a hump-able Cadillac -- here it becomes a gala Hollywood opening, with all the glitzy "show biz" trappings.

-Yes, the infamous helicopter does its bit.
-Although (by necessity) a bit smaller than it was on Broadway, the effect is still striking, including the sonic impression that the gizmo flies off over the audience's heads.
+Yes, the infamous helicopter does make an appearance.
+Although (by necessity) a bit smaller than the one seen on Broadway, the effect is still striking, assisted by an audio effect which gives the sonic impression that the gizmo finally flies over the audience's heads.

 Special effects aside, the really good news is that Paper Mill has (as usual) assembled first-rate cast.
 Dina Lynne Morishita is touching and thoroughly believable as Kim, conveying both the girlish innocence and stony resolve of this complex character.
 As Chris, Aaron Ramey offers stunning looks and a soaring tenor voice that makes "Why God Why?" a genuine pleasure to hear again.
 Kate Baldwin has the difficult role of Ellen, Chris's conflicted American bride – her rendition of "Now That I've Seen Her" was a highlight.
 Alan H. Green scored dramatic and musical points as Chris's friend John.